harvard-library/aspace-hvd-pui/README.md

     - color changes
     - "pill box" style changes, and is being moved to someplace else in the layout
   - move the sidebar to the left.
-  - change the Page Action tabs to be buttons will small icons.
+  - change the Page Action tabs to be buttons with small icons.

 - Functionality